hpctalk/DVD-Decentralized-Vector-Database/README.md

 pip install numpy requests mpi4py

 ### DVD Setup
-Ensure your VDB (DVD) service is running and accessible.
-You can run this service directly on your machine or use a cloud-based service.
+Ensure your vector database (DVD) service is running and accessible.
+You can run this service directly on your machine, on a HPC cluster or use a cloud-based service.

 **proof_of_vector_embedding.py**